-A look at the numbers: The average new single-family home is 2,700 square feet, according to Census data.
-You may say that’s not too big until you look back at history.
-In 1950, the average home size was less than 1,000 square feet—and families were larger back then.
-By those standards, today’s homeowners are living large!
+When you look at the numbers, the average new single-family home is 2,700 square feet according to Census data.
+Although this may not seem too big, it is worth noting that in 1950, the average home size was less than 1,000 square feet, and families were bigger then.
+In comparison, today's homeowners are living in significantly larger homes.
+Even though downsizing may seem like a step down, upon closer inspection, there are numerous benefits. |

 Less Is More